GemberPHP/event-sourcing/docs/usage.md

 **How it works**:

 1. When a domain event is published, the `SagaEventHandler` extracts all Saga ID values from the event
+2. For each Saga ID in the event (e.g., `'orderId'`, `'customerId'`):
+   - If the Saga ID value is **null**, that routing path is skipped
-2. For each Saga ID name (e.g., `'orderId'`), it finds all saga classes registered for that name
+   - Otherwise, it finds all saga classes registered for that Saga ID name
 3. For each matching saga class, it checks if there's an event subscriber for this specific event type
 4. It retrieves the saga instance from the saga store using the Saga ID value from the event
 5. If the saga doesn't exist: